Aguaí

 Aguaí is a Brazilian municipality located in the eastern part of the state of São Paulo.
 The population is 36,648 (2020 est.) in an area of 475 km2.
 The settlement Cascavel was established in 1887 near a railway station.
 In 1944, when it was separated from São João da Boa Vista, it became an independent municipality with the name Aguaí.

+History

+The municipality was created by state law in 1944.